Novovoronezh Nuclear Power Plant II: Description

 The power station will comprise two to four VVER-1200/392M reactors of the AES-2006 type.
 These reactors are the first of their kind.
 Unit 1 was planned to be added to the grid in 2012, with the second unit to be added a year later.
-Cost of the project is between 250 billion Rubles.
+Cost of the project is 250 billion Rubles.

 The city of Novovoronezh is to provide housing for incoming NvNPP II construction workers.
-In early 2008 the first two apartment blocks were complete and ready to use.
+In early 2008 the first two apartment blocks were complete and ready for use.

 Construction of the nuclear power plant is important because the existing Novovoronezh nuclear power plant is a focal point of the energy supply system.
 The power plant complex provides energy not only to Voronezh Oblast but to Belgorod, Lipetsk and Tambov territories as well.

 Reactors

 The Novovoronezh Nuclear Power Plant II has two units: